After joining the Gunners in 2006 and playing nearly 400 times, it is perhaps time he moved on to maximise his quality at this stage in his career.

 The 28-year-old will need regular football if he is to force his way into England’s World Cup squad next summer.
-And recently he has been linked with a January move in order to fulfil that ambition.

 WHAT EACH MOVE WOULD MEAN